wookey-project/ewok-kernel/doc/ada_spark.rst

 applications list, associated permissions and layout.
 All these information are stored by the SDK configuration mechanism, not by the kernel itself.

-The scripts generating these files (and the C equivalent) are hosted in the tools/ directory of the SDK:
+The scripts generating these files are hosted in the tools/ directory of the
+SDK:

    * tools/gen_ld: generates the global layout and the application layout header
    * tools/gen_symhdr.pl: generates the applications section mapping.
 Used to